wavefrontHQ/docs/pages/doc/display_events.md

 tags: [events]
 sidebar: doc_sidebar
 permalink: display_events.html
-summary: This topic describes how to display events in charts.
 ---
 Icons associated with [events](events) can be displayed on the X-axis of a chart.
 If a single event occurs in a given time interval,  the event icon displays as a dot.
 If two or more events occur in a given time interval, the event icon